“But al thyng which that shineth as the gold

 Nis nat gold, as that I have herd it told;” (962-963)

 The Yeoman proclaims not to be a learned man, but he offers a prolonged description of the various chemicals and odd experiments performed by the Canon in an effort to discover the true elixir of life, or the ‘philosopher’s stone.’
-Like Chaucer (the pilgrim), the initial part of the “Canon’s Yeoman’s Tale” is hardly a tale at all, but rather a lengthy diatribe against the art of alchemy and warning against deceitful people.
+Like Chaucer (the pilgrim), the initial part of the “Canon’s Yeoman’s Tale” is hardly a tale at all, but rather a lengthy diatribe against the art of alchemy and a cautionary warning against deceitful people.
 He is a sorely unhappy and disillusioned man.

 For this reading I used the Broadview Canterbury Tales edition which is based on the famous Ellesmere Manuscript.
 The Broadview edition closely matches the work of Chaucer’s scribe, Adam Pinkhurst.